Up 2 Me

-Up 2 Me (stylized as Up 2 Më) is the debut studio album by American rapper Yeat.
-It was released on September 10, 2021 through Interscope Records, Foundation Media, and Twizzy Rich.
-The album features a sole guest appearance from fellow rapper SeptembersRich.
+Up 2 Me (stylized as Up 2 Më) is the debut studio album by the American rapper Yeat.
+It was released on September 10, 2021, through Interscope Records, Foundation Media, and Twizzy Rich.
+It was supported by the single "Get Busy" and features a sole guest appearance from SeptembersRich.
+In 2022, it entered the US Billboard 200 at number 183 and ultimately peaked at number 58.